 |(Lender Signature)||(Lender Title)||(Date)|

 2) VA Loan Summary Sheet.
 The "Remarks" section of VA Form 26-0286, VA Loan Summary Sheet must be annotated "Lender and Veteran Disaster Certifications Enclosed."
 Additionally, if local law requires the property to be inspected and approved by the local building inspection authority, a copy of the appropriate local report(s) must be provided.
-Neither VA nor the veteran purchaser shall bear the expense of any disaster© elated inspection or repairs.
+Neither VA nor the veteran purchaser shall bear the expense of any disaster© elated inspection or repairs.3) Decline in Value.
+If there is an indication that the property, despite repairs, will be worth less at the time of loan closing than it was at the time of appraisal, then the lender must have the VA fee appraiser update the original value estimate.
+The payment of the appraiser's fee for that service will be a contractual matter between the buyer and seller.
+If the property value has decreased, the loan amount must be reduced accordingly.

 4) Employment/Income Certification.
 The lender should ascertain prior to closing that the veteran's employment and income have not changed since the loan application.
 If at the time of closing the veteran is no longer employed or family income has been reduced, this information should be reported to VA or the automatic underwriter, as appropriate, for evaluation prior to closing the loan.